circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 3. Click the Manage GitHub Checks button.
 4. Scroll down and click the Uninstall button to uninstall the GitHub Checks app.

-## GitHub checks waiting for status in GitHub
+## GitHub Checks waiting for status in GitHub

 `ci/circleci:build — Waiting for status to be reported`